elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong>  In-browser JavaScript can do everything related to a webpage like manipulation, interaction with the user, and the webserver.</div><br />
+  <div><strong>Interview Response:</strong>  JavaScript can do everything related to a webpage including manipulation, interaction with the user, and interaction with the server.</div><br />
-  <div><strong>Technical Response:</strong> The capabilities of JavaScript depend greatly on the environment in which it is operating in.
-For example, Node.js, JavaScript can read or write arbitrary files and perform network requests.
-With in-browser JavaScript, you can manipulate web pages, communicate with users, and interact with the server.</div>
+  <div><strong>Technical Response:</strong> JavaScript's capabilities are greatly affected by the environment it is operating in.
+Node.js and JavaScript, for instance, can read and write arbitrary files and perform network requests.
+JavaScript allows you to manipulate web pages, communicate with users, and interact with the server from within your browser.</div>
   </div><br/>
  <strong>For instance, in-browser JavaScript can:</strong>